-I began making my early works upon dry stone walls and evolved to work within trees, riverbanks and hedges, allowing the chosen structure (be it organic or man-made) to become host.
-I am still powerfully driven to create ‘spaces’ of some kind and over a decade into my work, my passions have also returned to not only merging with the simplicity of dry stone walls, but towards powerful connections with architecture.
+Laura is still powerfully driven to create spaces of some kind and over a decade into her work, her passions have returned not only to merging with the simplicity of dry stone walls (where she began), but also towards connections with architecture.

 Laura’s installation have inhabited the facades and grounds of the Holburne Museum, Bath; the Ruthin Craft Centre, Wales; The Gallery, Winchester Discovery Centre; Blackwell, The Arts and Crafts House, Cumbria; Derby Museum and Art Gallery and Chatsworth, amongst others.